jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 By default, the COVID-19 data is grabbed from web sources directly.
 See arguments to functions for specifying files in your local path.

-To run the entire notebook, click the `Run` button above.
+To run the entire notebook, click `Cell` from the menu above and then `Run All`.

 Dependencies are: